The Terro-human History Project

 † Suffered substantial atomic devastation. |

-8 Comprised of the former British territories of Fiji Islands, New Hebrides, and Solomon Islands and the former French territories of Nouvelle-Calédonie, Nouvelles-Hébrides, and Polynésie.
+8 Comprised of the formerly British-controlled Fiji Islands, New Hebrides, and Solomon Islands and the formerly French-controlled Nouvelle-Calédonie, Nouvelles-Hébrides, and Polynésie français.

-10 Comprised of the former British territories of Bahama Archipelago, British Honduras, Jamaica, Leeward Islands, Windward Islands and Guiana; the former Netherlands territory of Suriname; and the former French territories of Antilles and Guyane.
+11 Comprised of the formerly British-controlled Bahama Archipelago, Belize, Jamaica, Leeward Islands, Windward Islands and Guiana, the formerly Netherlands-controlled Suriname, and the formerly French-controlled Antilles and Guyane.

 During the Third World War many members of both the Terran Federation and the World Commonwealth suffered substantial atomic devastation.